We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Diagnostic tests for RA jaw pain include:

 - physical examination of the jaw and mouth

 - blood tests to measure antibody levels and to rule out infections

 People who experience RA in their jaw have usually experienced symptoms of the condition in other joints before they experience it in the jaw joint.

 RA can also cause symptoms outside the joints.
-The general symptoms of RA include:
+The general

 Controlling the disease itself will help reduce RA jaw pain.
 Typically, doctors prescribe medications to help prevent tissue damage and slow the disease from progressing.